box/developer.box.com/content/guides/applications/custom-apps/jwt-setup.md

 ### Application Scopes

-Scopes define what permissions your application has in order to access data.
+An application's scopes determine which endpoints and resources an application can successfully call.
 See the [scopes guide][scopes] for detailed information on each option.

 <ImageFrame border width="600" center>
   ![App scopes](../images/app-scopes.png)